Programmable logic controller: Programming device

-PLC programs are typically written in a programming device, which can take the form of a desktop console, special software on a personal computer, or a handheld programming device.
-Then, the program is downloaded to the PLC directly or over a network.
-It is stored either in non-volatile flash memory or battery-backed-up RAM.
-In some programmable controllers, the program is transferred from a personal computer to the PLC through a programming board that writes the program into a removable chip, such as EPROM.

-Manufacturers develop programming software for their controllers.
+Manufacturers develop programming software for their PLCs.
 In addition to being able to program PLCs in multiple languages, they provide common features like hardware diagnostics and maintenance, software debugging, and offline simulation.

-A program written on a personal computer or uploaded from PLC using programming software can be easily copied and backed up on external storage.
+PLC programs are typically written in a programming device, which can take the form of a desktop console, special software on a personal computer, or a handheld device.
+The program is then downloaded to the PLC through a cable connection or over a network.
+It is stored either in non-volatile flash memory or battery-backed-up RAM on the PLC.
+In some PLCs, the program is transferred from the programming device using a programming board that writes the program into a removable chip, such as EPROM that is then inserted into the PLC.

 Simulation

+An incorrectly programmed PLC can result in lost productivity and dangerous conditions for programmed equipment.
 PLC simulation is a feature often found in PLC programming software.
 It allows for testing and debugging early in a project's development.

-Incorrectly programmed PLC can result in lost productivity and dangerous conditions.
-Testing the project in simulation improves its quality, increases the level of safety associated with equipment and can save costly downtime during the installation and commissioning of automated control applications since many scenarios can be tried and tested before the system is activated.
+Testing the project in simulation improves its quality, increases the level of safety associated with equipment and can save time during the installation and commissioning of automated control applications since many scenarios can be tried and tested before the system is activated.